 Safety- Low power, no fire or shock hazard.
 All electrical components and plastics are UL Listed.
 Once installed, no exposed moving parts.
 No attic or roof access required for solar panel or attic fan installation.
-A ladder is needed for solar panel installation and soffit fan installation.
+A ladder is needed for roof edge solar panel installation and soffit fan installation.

 Tools Required - Solar panel Flex Mounts require a drill and an adjustable wrench.
 Soffit fans mount inside the soffit vent with built-in metal springs, no tools are required other than for opening the vent.
 Crawl space fans mount with a drill and a screw driver.
-All electrical connections are plug-and-play and/or wire nuts.
+All electrical connections are silicone-filled wire nuts.

 Weather Tolerance– The roof membrane is not involved, so there are no potential leaks.
 Solar panels can be mounted to solid roof-edge fascia board/structure, to building structure, or to other solid structure.
-Solar panels and installation are designed and made for hurricane strength winds, but are easily taken down (2 nuts and bolts) before hurricanes/named storms.
+Solar panels and Flex Mounts are designed for hurricane strength winds, but are easily taken down (2 nuts and bolts) before hurricanes/named storms.
 We strongly recommend taking Flex Mount solar panels down before hurricanes, if possible, to avoid damage by projectiles!
 Fans are water and dust resistant to IP55 or equivalent, located inside the structure, out of direct weather.
 External wires are stranded copper, UV and water resistant.
 Fans are installed/located inside soffit or foundation vent louvers and/or screens where they are protected from blowing precipitation and debris, such as inside the soffit vents, inside the attic eaves, or inside foundation vent louvers/dampers.

 House attics trap heat from the sun, hot air, and moisture.
 The heat and moisture pushes down into the house's living area.
 The AC runs constantly to try to keep up, and mildew and mold can form where the AC-cooled ceiling meets the hot, moist attic air.
 The living area seems "musty" and you can feel the ceiling heat.
 Static attic vents, such as soffit vents and ridge vents, help a little by letting some of the hot air out of the attic, but they are often ineffective, and attic temperatures above 140-150 degrees are common.
 Conventional attic exhaust fans and wind turbines can pull hot, moist air out of the top of the attic at one or two spots, but cooler, drier air doesn't reach most of the ceiling area in the bottom and center of the attic, where it's needed the most to help the living area.
 Any fresh air that enters through soffit vents around the attic edges is drawn upwards along the underside of the roof, never reaching the living area ceiling in the bottom and center of the attic.
 Unfortunately, conventional attic exhaust fans may also pull air conditioned air through gaps and cracks in the ceiling, causing moist, hot air to enter the house through windows, doors, and floors below.
 If the attic seems cooler when attic exhaust fans are running, it may be because the AC is being pulled into the attic, costing $$$$!

-Output should be directed from the soffit vent, horizontally across the attic, blowing fresh air in just above the attic ceiling insulation.
+Output should always be directed from the soffit vent, horizontally across the attic, blowing fresh air in just above the attic ceiling insulation.
 If insulation baffles are installed, ensure they allow at least the same opening area into the main attic as the fan opening.

 Solar Powered Crawl Space Fans are not a substitute for proper drainage or leakage prevention.
 Pipes and AC ducts that might drip condensate should be insulated, air conditioning vent ducts should be sealed and insulated, and any foundation or piping leaks should be stopped before installing the Solar Powered Crawl Space Fans.

 Solar Powered Crawl Space Fans require equal free vent area elsewhere in the crawl space, to allow drier outside air to be pulled in.

 From time-to-time, cool ground under the vapor barrier and moist outside air entering the crawl space may cause some very small puddling of water on your plastic vapor barrier.
-Experience has shown that Solar Powered Crawl Space Fans will dry these puddles through the exchange of fresh air, resulting in an improvement in the crawl space atmosphere.
+Experience has shown that Solar Powered Crawl Space Fans will gradually dry these puddles through the exchange of fresh air, resulting in an improvement in the crawl space atmosphere.

-Fully adjustable, uses a unique, strong, compact 8” high x 4” x 4” ball and socket that allows the solar panel to be rotated 360 degrees and tilted 320 degrees.
+Fully adjustable, using a unique, strong, compact 8” high x 4” x 4” ball and socket that allows the solar panel to be rotated 360 degrees and up to tilted 320 degrees.

 Roof angle and orientation have little or no effect on the panel location and efficiency.
-The solar panel can easily be mounted with 4 lag screws or bolts to the roof edge structure, on the side of the structure, on a post, on a fence, on a railing, or on another solid sunlit structure.
-No holes in the roof to leak.
+The base can easily be mounted with 4 lag screws or bolts to the roof edge structure, on the side of the structure, on a post, on a fence, on a railing, on a vehicle, or on another solid sunlit structure.
 No racks or poles needed.
 No reason to go on the roof to install or adjust.